lejard-h/polymer_app/README.md

 ### Create a polymer behavior

-    polymer_app new behavior my-behavior
+    polymer_app new behavior name

 ### Create a polymer model (with serialize/deserilize)

-    polymer_app new model my-model
+    polymer_app new model name

 ### Create a service (class with factory constructor)

-    polymer_app new service my-service
+    polymer_app new service name

 ### Usage of Router